ibm-cloud-docs/containers/cs_istio_about.md

 Review the following limitations for the managed Istio add-on.
 {: shortdesc}

-* You cannot enable the managed Istio add-on in your cluster if you installed the [container image security enforcer admission controller](/docs/services/Registry?topic=registry-security_enforce#security_enforce) in your cluster.
 * When you enable the managed Istio add-on, you cannot use `IstioControlPlane` resources to customize the Istio control plane installation.
 Only the `IstioControlPlane` resources that are managed by IBM are supported.
 * You cannot modify the `istio` configuration map in the `istio-system` namespace.
 This configuration map determines the Istio control plane settings after the managed add-on is installed.
 * The following features are not supported in the managed Istio add-on: